 There should be a consistent clear approach to the development, implementation and evaluation of PPPGs.
 The two key innovative areas of this new national PPPG framework are that:

-- Approved PPPGs meet the standards outlined in the HSE National Framework
+- Approved PPPGs meet the Department of Health (DoH) NCEC Standards for Clinical Practice Guidance (2015) outlined in the HSE National PPPG Framework

 It is well recognised and documented that high performing health systems have robust PPPGs in place in order to deliver quality and safe care.

 The benefits of having robust PPPGs serve to: